 The drawback of AI

-Despite all of our fortune-telling efforts to predict 2023, no one can know what will happen in the future.
-But one thing is clear: you can prepare yourself by understanding the information around you, evaluating the current situation of your startup or scale-up and devising a plan for all scenarios.
+Despite all of our fortune-telling efforts for 2023, no one can know what will happen in the world of recruiting, startups and scale-ups..
+But one thing is clear: you can prepare yourself by understanding the information around you, evaluating the current situation of your startup or scale-up and devising a plan for all possible scenarios.

 When it comes to hiring for the upcoming year, start with the direction and goals of your company and then identify your hiring needs to achieve those goals.
 Making rash and uninformed decisions can cost you more in the long run.